 \section{The flattening of an embedded surface}

-In this Section, we introduce a projection of a surface with a given hyperbolic splitting to a 2-sphere.
+In this Section, we show that each marked graph diagram of an embedded surface $\K $ defines a projection of $\K $ to a 2-sphere.
 A description of such ``flattened surface'' provides a new perspective on its embedding. \\

 To each hyperbolic splitting of a surface $\K $, one may associate two particularly nice families of isotopies of $\K $.
 Let $j\colon F\to S^{4}$ be a smooth embedding of a surface $\K =j(F)$.
 Choose a hyperbolic splitting $h$ of $\K $ and let $f\colon F\times I\to S^{4}\times I$ be a smooth isotopy of $\K $ so that $\K =f(F\times \{0\})$.
 Following \cite{HKM}, we say that $f$ is \textbf{horizontal} with respect to $h$ if $h(pr_1(f(x,t)))$ is independent of $t$ for all $x\in F$.
 We say that $f$ is \textbf{vertical} with respect to $h$ if for each $x\in F$, the image of $\{x\}\times I$ under $pr_{1}\circ f$ is contained in a single orbit of the flow of $\gr (h)$.
 Thus, a horizontal isotopy of $\K $ moves $\K _{t}$ within $S^{4}_{t}$, preserving $h_{\K }$.
 A vertical isotopy of $\K $ changes $h_{\K }$, but preserves the projection of $\K $ onto each level set $S^{4}_{t}$. \\